williammlu/rabbitlol/README.md

-Rabbitlol instance forked from esert/rabbitlol running on Google's App Engine with updated dependencies and After spending a summer at Facebook using Bunnylol, I found my Chrome experience lacking.
+Smart bookmarking tool similar to bunnylol from Facebook.
+Rabbitlol instance forked from esert/rabbitlol running on Google's App Engine with updated dependencies.

+Use with ctrl-L on Chrome for an extra efficient browsing experience!

 ## Requirements